Solving the cohomological equation for locally hamiltonian flows, part II -- global obstructions: Introduction

 where $v$ is the restriction of $u$ to the curve $I$.
-Therefore the existence and a regularity of the solution to the cohomological equation \eqref{eq:coheqT} is an obvious necessary condition for the existence and the same regularity of the solution to $Xu=f$.
-As shown in \cite{Fr-Ki2} (Theorem~1.2), this is also a sufficient condition under additional assumptions related to the vanishing of certain distributions $\mathfrak{C}^k_{\sigma,l}$ and $\mathfrak{d}^k_{\sigma,j}$ on $f$.
-Moreover, the regularity of the solution $u$ depends on the regularity of the solution $v$ and the vanishing of all the mentioned distributions up to some level of their order or hat-order.
+Therefore, the existence and regularity of the solution to the cohomological equation \eqref{eq:coheqT} is clearly a necessary condition for the existence and the same regularity of the solution to $Xu=f$.
+As shown in \cite[Theorem~1.2]{Fr-Ki2}, this is also a sufficient condition under additional assumptions related to {the vanishing of} certain distributions $\mathfrak{C}^k_{\sigma,l}$ and $\mathfrak{d}^k_{\sigma,j}$ on $f$.
+Moreover, the regularity of solution $u$ depends on the regularity of the solution $v$ and the vanishing of all the mentioned distributions up to some level of their order or hat-order.
 For this reason, in the present paper, we primarily focus on the cohomological equation $v\circ T-v=\varphi_f$.
 The regularity of $\varphi_f$ was completely understood in \cite{Fr-Ki2}.
-It was shown there that $\varphi_f\in C^{n+\pag}(\sqcup_{\alpha \in \mathcal{A}} I_\alpha)$, i.e.\ is piecewise $C^{n+1}$ and its $n$-th derivative has polynomial (of degree at most $0<a<1$) or logarithmic (if $a=0$) singularities at discontinuities of the IET $T$.
+It was shown there that $\varphi_f\in C^{n+\pag}(\sqcup_{\alpha \in \mathcal{A}} I_\alpha)$, {i.e.,}\ is piecewise $C^{n+1}$ and its $n$-th derivative has polynomial (of degree at most $0<a<1$) or logarithmic (if $a=0$) singularities at discontinuities of the IET $T$.
 The degree of smoothness $n$ depends on the maximal order of vanishing for the distributions $\mathfrak{C}^k_{\sigma,l}$, see Theorem~1.1 in \cite{Fr-Ki2}.

-For any $k\in \N\cup\{\infty\}$ denote by $\Phi^k(\sqcup_{\alpha \in \mathcal{A}} I_\alpha)$ the space of functions $\varphi_f$ for $f\in C^k(M)$.
-The main tool used to solve the chomological equation \eqref{eq:coheqT} is a spectral analysis of the functional version (on $\Phi^k(\sqcup_{\alpha \in \mathcal{A}} I_\alpha)$) of the Kontsevich-Zorich cocycle $S(j)$ (see Section~\ref{SpecialBS} for the definition).
-Some kind of spectral analysis (for positive Lyapunov exponents) of the cocycle $S(j)$ was used in \cite{Fr-Ul} and \cite{Fr-Ki} to fully understand the deviation for ergodic integrals of smooth observables for a.a.\ locally Hamiltonian flows.
-Our techniques are motivated by correction operators invented by Marmi-Moussa-Yoccoz in \cite{Ma-Mo-Yo} (see also \cite{Ma-Mo-Yo2} and \cite{Ma-Yo}) in its simplest version (without singularities) and later extended in \cite{Fr-Ul} and \cite{Fr-Ki}.
+For any $k\in \N\cup\{\infty\}$, we denote by $\Phi^k(\sqcup_{\alpha \in \mathcal{A}} I_\alpha)$ the space of functions of the form $\varphi_f$ for $f\in C^k(M)$.
+The main tool used to solve the {cohomological} equation \eqref{eq:coheqT} is a spectral analysis of the functional version (on $\Phi^k(\sqcup_{\alpha \in \mathcal{A}} I_\alpha)$) of the Kontsevich-Zorich cocycle $S(j)$ (see Section~\ref{SpecialBS} for the definition).
+A certain type of spectral analysis (for positive Lyapunov exponents) of the cocycle $S(j)$ was already used in \cite{Fr-Ul} and \cite{Fr-Ki} to fully understand {the deviation of ergodic integrals for a.a.\ locally Hamiltonian flows on smooth observables.} Our techniques are motivated by the correction operators invented by Marmi-Moussa-Yoccoz in \cite{Ma-Mo-Yo} (see also \cite{Ma-Mo-Yo2} and \cite{Ma-Yo}) in their simplest version (without singularities) and later extended in \cite{Fr-Ul} and \cite{Fr-Ki}.